 For the parallel biexciton diffusion coupling, $\mel{\mathrm{S}_1\mathrm{S}_1\mathrm{S}_0}{\hat{\mathcal{H}}}{\mathrm{S}_0\mathrm{S}_1\mathrm{S}_1}$, \symci{} predicts values roughly two to three times larger than \noci{} in all aggregates except the J-aggregate, where both methods yield comparable results.
 The non-parallel diffusion coupling, $\mel{\mathrm{S}_1\mathrm{S}_1\mathrm{S}_0}{\hat{\mathcal{H}}}{\mathrm{S}_1\mathrm{S}_0\mathrm{S}_1}$, agrees well between the two methods in the H- and J-aggregates and is only overestimated by a factor of two with \symci{} in the Null-Type aggregate.
 In the Zero-Frenkel aggregate, however, this interaction differs markedly between the two approaches.
 The couplings between Frenkel-type biexcitons and \lectR{} states, $\mel{\mathrm{S}_1\mathrm{S}_1\mathrm{S}_0}{\hat{\mathcal{H}}}{\mathrm{S}_1\mathrm{D}^+\mathrm{D}^-}$ and $\mel{\mathrm{S}_1\mathrm{S}_1\mathrm{S}_0}{\hat{\mathcal{H}}}{\mathrm{S}_1\mathrm{D}^-\mathrm{D}^+}$, are of comparable magnitude in all aggregates and consistently large.
 The coupling $\mel{\mathrm{S}_1\mathrm{S}_1\mathrm{S}_0}{\hat{\mathcal{H}}}{\mathrm{D}^+\mathrm{D}^-\mathrm{S}_1}$ is also well reproduced in the Null-Type and Zero-Frenkel geometries, but underestimated by \symci{} in the H- and J-aggregates.
 A similar trend is observed for couplings between Frenkel-type and \ctR{}-type biexcitons, which are systematically smaller in \symci{} across all structures.
-These discrepancies share a common feature: the underlying transitions involve configurations delocalized over more than two monomers and contain charge-transfer character. \ctR{} states are not optimally represented in the HOMO–LUMO basis obtained from SA-CASSCF orbitals averaged over S$_0$, S$_1$, and S$_2$, leading to the underestimation observed in \symci{}.
+However, the coupling from \lectR{} to \ctR{}-type biexcitons, $\mel{\mathrm{S}_0\mathrm{S}_1\mathrm{D}^+\mathrm{D}^-}{\hat{\mathcal{H}}}{\mathrm{D}^+\mathrm{D}^-\mathrm{D}^+\mathrm{D}^-}$, are in good agreement for both methods and all aggregates.
+These discrepancies share a common feature: the underlying transitions involve configurations delocalized over more than two monomers and contain charge-transfer character.
+Nonetheless, the impact of these underestimations is minimal for the doubly-excited adiabatic wavefunctions (see Supporting Information Section~\ref{SI-sec:ethene_adiabatic_analysis}). \ctR{} states are not optimally represented in the HOMO–LUMO basis obtained from SA-CASSCF orbitals averaged over S$_0$, S$_1$, and S$_2$, possibly leading to the underestimation observed in \symci{}.
 In contrast, \noci{} provides a more accurate account of these configurations by employing explicit cationic and anionic states, albeit at higher computational cost.
 A possible route to improve \symci{} results for such states would be to enlarge the active space and construct projected multiconfigurational anion and cation states.
 In summary, both methods agree well on the dominant biexciton couplings, and capture consistent physical trends across the different aggregate geometries.
 The main deviations are confined to long-range, \ctR{}-involving couplings, where \symci{} systematically underestimates the interaction strength.
 Given the substantial energetic gap between \leleR{} and \ctctR{} states, however, the impact on the final adiabatic states is limited, as state mixing in this regime remains weak.